mathworks/matlab-interface-refprop-coolprop/README.md

 This repository contains the following directories and files.

-1. documents directory - this directory is intended for any documentation created around this interface
+1. toolbox directory - this directory contains all the files necessary to use the interface to call REFPROP or CoolProp
-    1. RequirementsDoc.docx - this file contains a rough outline of the requirements used to create the MATLAB interface for REFPROP and CoolProp.
+    1. examples directory - this directory contains all the examples the user can refer to for how to use the interface
+        1. helperfunctions directory - this directory contains helper functions used in the desgin cycle examples
+        2. callingCoolProp.m - this script shows the various way the user can use the getFluidProperty function to call CoolProp and obtain desired fluid properties
+        3. callingREFPROP.m - this script shows the various way the user can use the getFluidProperty function to call REFPROP and obtain desired fluid properties
+        4. designCycleSingle_CoolProp.m - this script provides an example of creating TS and PH diagrams using CoolProp.
+        5. designCycleSingle_REFPROP.m - this script provides an example of creating TS and PH diagrams using REFPROP.
-2. resources directory - this directory is connected to the MATLAB project and should not be touched except through the MATLAB project file
+    2. internal directory - this directory contains the necessary files for interfacing with REFPROP.
-3. utlities directory - this directory contains all the files necessary to interface with REFPROP and CoolProp but should not be exposed to the user
+        1. include directory - this directory contains the files as include files for interfacing with REFPROP.
-    1. hiLevelMexC.cpp - this file was originally part of the mlrefprop repository and interface to REFPROP.
-If the user wants to interface with REFPROP, they will need to create a mex file (instructions given below) from this.
+            1. Coolprop.rights - this is the license file for using CoolProp
-    2. MLrefprop.m - this file is the MATLAB script which is called by getFluidProperty.m and which calls the mex function to interface with REFPROP.
+            2. REFPROP_lib.h - this is the header file required by hiLevelMexC.cpp to include to use REFPROP.
-    3. REFPROP_lib.h - this file is required by hiLIevelMexC.cpp in order to interface with REFPROP.
+        2. hiLevelMexC.cpp - this file is used through mex by MATLAB to interface with REFPROP.
-    4. MLCoolProp.m - this file is the MATLAB script which is called by getfluidProperties.m to interface with CoolProp.
-It uses calllib rather than mex to interface with the CoolProp library.
+        3. MLCoolProp.m - this file defines the MLCoolProp class used by getFluidProperty.m to interface to CoolProp
+        4. MLrefprop.m this file defines the function used by MATLAB to interface with REFPROP
-4. createREFPROPmex.m - this file should be run by the user the first time they want to use REFPROP.
-This script will create the mexw64 executable from the hiLevelMexC.cpp file.
+    3. createREFPROPmex.m - this file defines the function the user should run the to create the mex file necessary to interface with REFPROP.
-5. getFluidProperty.m - this function is the user interface to REFPROP or CoolProp.
+    4. getFluidProperty.m - this file defines the interface the user will use to call REFPROP or CoolProp.
+2. .gitattributes - this file is an artifact of the git repo
+3. .gitignore - this file is an artifact of the git repo
+4. license.txt - this is the license file for using this MATLAB toolbox
-6. MATLABInterfaceREFPROPCoolProp.prj - this file is the MATLAB project file which sets all the necessary paths and provides the user git interface through MATLAB.
+5. Matlabinterfacerefpropcoolprop.prj - this file is the MATLAB project file which sets all the necessary paths and provides the user git interface through MATLAB.
+6. README.md - this is the README file for the git repo
+7. SECURITY.md - this file provides information on reporting a security vulnerability discovered with this toolbox

 ## For REFPROP Users - one-time setup